-Course title: Art appreciation and museum experience

-Language of instruction: English

-Study year and semester: fall 2022/23

-Course coordinator(s) / lecturer(s): Aniko Illes PhD

-Contact details: anikoilles@mome.hu

-Level and Code: M-AE-201-C Position in the Curriculum: Recommended semester: 1-3 Credits: 5 Teaching hours: 3 Student workload: Related codes: ER-THEO-BA- ELM-01 Type: lecture/ seminar/practice combined Is it open to sign-up as an elective? yes Specific pre-co an elective: nditions to sign-up as

-Interlinkages: (prerequisites, parallel units)

-Aims and Principles:
+Syllabus Course title: Theoretical lecture with reading seminar A Art appreciation and museum experience Language of instruction: English Study year and semester: fall 2023/24 Course coordinator(s) / lecturer(s): Aniko Illes PhD Contact details: anikoilles@mome.hu Level and Code: M-AE-E-201-A Position in the Curriculum: ES MA (EN) Recommended semester: 2-3 Credits: 5 Teaching hours: 36 Student workload: 114 Related codes: ER-THEO-BA- ELM-01 Type: lecture Is it open to sign-up as an elective?
+No. Specific pre-conditions to sign-up as an elective: Interlinkages: (prerequisites, parallel units) Aims and Principles:

 Introducing students to current issues and methods of designculture, critical studies, and social studies and enable them to apply this knowledge in their own fields of interest.
 In the case of this course mostly empirical psychology will be the leading discipline.

-Intended learning outcomes (professional and transitive competencies):
+Intended learning outcomes (professional and transitive competencies): Knowledge:

-Knowledge: